The GPS and the Constant Velocity of Light

 also

-the radio signals or moving clocks between New York (N.Y.) and San
+or moving clocks between New York (N.Y.) and San Francisco

-of rotation.
-The projection of the light path on the area A, defined
+projection of the light path on the area A, defined above

 A